Billy E. Hooper Award for Distinguished Service

 Any individual employed at an AAVMC member institution.

-The awardee will be notified in November 2020.
+The awardee will be notified in December 2023.
 The award includes a $1000 honorarium.
-The awardee is expected to attend the AAVMC Annual Conference in March 2021 to receive the award and will be featured in a 3-minute tribute video.
-Awardee’s reasonable costs (registration, travel, housing, meals) for attending the Annual Conference will be covered by AAVMC.
+The awardee will be featured in a 3-minute tribute video during the Annual Conference in April 2024.
+The awardee’s registration costs will be covered by AAVMC.

 What to submit